 From September 1981 through mid-2020, capital markets enjoyed a 40-year downward trend in interest rates.
-For the last decade or so, interest rates were so low that investors struggled to source yield for their portfolios.
-Now that the 10-year Treasury yield has broken above its 40-year trend (shown in the slight uptick in Exhibit 1), investors are rethinking their fixed-income exposure.
+Interest rates were so low that investors struggled to source yield for their portfolios.
+Now that the 10-year Treasury yield has broken above its 40-year trend (shown in the uptick in Exhibit 1), investors are rethinking their fixed-income exposure.

-With the 10-year Treasury yield hovering around 2% since 2013, assets allocated to private credit increased 14% per annum to \$1.6 trillion today as investors sought and found yield in private credit.1 A strong environment for buyouts resulted in a healthy supply of private loans, as liquidity-constrained banks retrenched.
+While the 10-year Treasury yield had hovered around 2% since 2013, assets allocated to private credit increased 14% per annum to \$1.6 trillion today as investors sought and found yield in private credit.1 A strong environment for buyouts resulted in a healthy supply of private borrowers to lend to, while liquidity-constrained banks retrenched, leaving more room for private credit to lend.